 Sign up to Easy Fundraising

-It’s a great initiative that has partnered with loads of huge retailers including Asos and Amazon, every time you spend money with them Easy Fundraising will donate a % to your travel pot.
+It’s a great initiative that has partnered with loads of huge retailers including ASOS, Amazon, The TrainLine every time you spend money with them Easy Fundraising will donate a % to your travel pot.
 You can get your extended family signed up and keep the pennies trickling in.

 Do something to fundraise yourself